evildmp/diataxis-documentation-framework/tutorials.rst

 ===========

 ..  image:: /images/overview-tutorials.png
-    :alt: 'Tutorials - learning-oriented guides that describe practical steps and are intended to serve our study.'
+    :alt: Tutorials - learning-oriented guides that describe practical steps and are intended to serve our study.
     :class: floated

 A tutorial must help a beginner achieve basic competence with a product, so that they can go on to use the product